containers/ramalama/README.md

 ## Install

-Install Ramalama by running this one-liner (on macOS run without sudo):
+Install RamaLama by running this one-liner (on macOS run without sudo):

 Linux: